XakraD/xakra_npcs/README.md

 - Npc model
 - Choose the weapon that will be equipped or without a weapon (false)
 - Outfit number or random (false)
+- Choose the scenario that the npc will perform or disable the scenario (false)

 ## Instructions to incorporate script
 - Copy the script into a folder (to choose) from the 'resources' folder.